-How to Create Table of Contents for Tabs in Excel (6 Methods)
+How to Create Table of Contents for Tabs in Excel: 6 Methods

-1. Using Context Menu to Create Table of Contents for Tabs in Excel
+Method 1 – Using Context Menu to Create Table of Contents for Tabs in Excel

 Steps

-• Then, right-click on cell B5.
+• Right-click on cell B5.

-• It will open the Context Menu.
+• Open the Context Menu.

-• From there, select the Link option.
+• Select the Link option.

 Excel Table of Contents for Tabs